-Challenges and Gaps in NMAC Quality Management Capacity: It sounds technical and managerial skills are required to maintain a robust QMS for NMAC.
-Data collection, retrieval and analyses systems need to be upgraded and running.
+Challenges and Gaps in NMAC Quality Management Capacity: Sound technical and managerial skills are required to maintain a robust QMS for NMAC.
+Data collection, retrieval and analyses systems need to maintained and upgraded.
 Policies, objectives and processes have to be defined and continually improved.
 Organizations and programmes have to commit financial resources to keep up a QMS effectively and efficiency functioning.
 Further, institutional experience and memory are helpful in the long-term.
 Plan for Promotion and Improvement of NMAC QMS suggests the following actions: